Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 Ellen continued to follow the pro-wrestling circuit and write sappy letters to her favorite wrestling stars.
-She had taken a couple of month’s off from her second job, which allowed her extra time to dedicate to her pastime.
+She had taken a couple of month’s bereavement leave from her second job, which allowed her extra time to dedicate to her pastime.

 In July 1989, Ellen began gathering quotes on life insurance for her two remaining children.
 By the end of August, both children were insured for $100,000 each through six different polices written by three separate companies.

-But it was all part of a greater plan.
+But it was all part of Ellen's greater plan.

 Ellen was exhausted on the evening of September 13, 1989.
 She’d worked all day and now she’d come home only to be stuck with mundane chores such as preparing dinner and taking care of the children.

 As Ellen went about the household tasks, Stacy was taking her bath and playing with her Barbies.
 Suddenly, without any warning, Stacy felt pain course through her body.
 Trying desperately to get out of the tub, Stacy would later say she felt as if something kept pulling her under the water.
-She screamed for her mother, but it was her little brother Steven who answered first followed by Ellen.
+She screamed for her mother, but it was her little brother Steven who answered first, only then to be followed by Ellen.

 The pain and pulling ended when Ellen unplugged a hair dryer that was in the tub.
 Although she said it with irritation, Ellen was eerily calm when she demanded of Stacy and Steven to know how the hairdryer got into the water.
 Neither child had an answer for her.

 With a small trail of blood trickling from her mouth down her chin, Stacy got out of the tub.
 Ellen told her children to get dressed because she needed to take Stacy to the emergency room then she told them she was going to seek help from a neighbor who worked as a paramedic.